steamsoda/academy-ops/README.md

 ### Vercel (Recommended)

 1. Connect your repository to Vercel
-2. Set environment variables in Vercel dashboard
+2. Set environment variables in Vercel dashboard:
+   - `DATABASE_URL`: Your PostgreSQL connection string
+   - `NEXTAUTH_SECRET`: A strong random string
+   - `NEXTAUTH_URL`: Your production URL
 3. Deploy automatically on push

 ### Other Platforms